CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 >>>

 ```
-Python lists/dictionaries/tuples can be of any type, so you can mix them in.
-Variables can point to functions.
-The index of the first element is 0 and negative numbers count from the end towards the beginning ( -1 is the last element).
+Python lists/dictionaries/tuples can be of any type, therefore you can mix them in.
+Variables can also point to functions.
+The index of the first element is 0 and negative numbers used as index count from the end of the data structure towards the beginning (being -1 the last element).

 ```
 >>> Example = [1, "BCN", ["another", "list"], {"and","a","tuple"}]